-- 1. A purchase order may be generated with the approval and authorization by a department head.
-Once approved by the department head, the completed purchase order should be forwarded for business office approval if the amount of each purchase order exceeds \$500. - 2.
+- 1. A purchase order may be generated with the approval and authorization by a division coordinator.
+Once approved by the division coordinator, the completed purchase order should be forwarded for Office of Academic Affairs approval if the amount of each purchase order exceeds \$500. - 2.
 The Vice President for Finance or Controller will either (a) disapprove the purchase in which case he/she will notify the person submitting the purchase order; or (b) approve the purchase order, retain the yellow (accounting) copy, and return the pink (department) copy and white (original) copy.
 Note: An account number, with adequate budget balance to cover request, must be provided.
 The vendor name and address should be complete and legible.
-If it is not complete and legible, it will be returned to the originator. - If time is of the essence, a department may order merchandise by telephone if the following procedure is adhered to: (1) a purchase order is generated and approved by the department head; and (2) the purchase order is approved by the Vice President for Finance or Controller. - 3.
+If it is not complete and legible, it will be returned to the originator. - 3.
 Upon receipt of the item(s) ordered, the originator should check to make sure that the shipment is satisfactory as to item(s) ordered, condition received and price charged.
 Invoices accompanying the shipment should be initialed and forwarded to the business office for payment.
 If the invoice comes to the business office, it will be forwarded to the originator for approval.
-If the invoice amount is greater than the P.O. amount, the department head must also approve the invoice. - 4.
-Vendor is paid.
+If the invoice amount is greater than the P.O. amount, the department head must also approve the invoice.

+4. Vendor is paid.